Gap Logo

 Gap Logo History

-Even though all Gap logos contain the same short lettering, they look completely different.
-The first version is radically different from the last, which is the great merit of the design team.
+Although all Gap logos contain the same short inscription, they look completely different.
+The first version is radically different from the last, thanks to the team of designers.

 What is Gap?

-The gap is an American clothing manufacturer that sells its products in brand stores.
-He owns more than 3.5 thousand locations around the world and several subsidiaries.
+The Gap is an American clothing manufacturer that sells its products in brand stores.
+It owns more than 3,500 outlets worldwide and several subsidiaries.

 1969 – 1976